mochajs/mocha/docs/index.md

 Specify the "slow" test threshold in milliseconds.
 Mocha uses this to highlight test cases that are taking too long.
 "Slow" tests are not considered failures.

-Note: A test that executes for _half_ of the "slow" time will be highlighted _in yellow_ with the default `spec` reporter; a test that executes for entire "slow" time will be highlighted _in red_.
+**Note:** A test that executes for _half_ of the "slow" time will be highlighted _in yellow_ with the default `spec` reporter; a test that executes for entire "slow" time will be highlighted _in red_.

 ### `--timeout <ms>, -t <ms>`

 > _Update in v6.0.0: `--no-timeout` is implied when invoking Mocha using inspect flags.
 It is equivalent to `--timeout 0`. `--timeout 99999999` is no longer needed._

-Specifies the test case timeout, defaulting to two (2) seconds (2000 milliseconds).
+Specifies the test case timeout.
+The default is two (2) seconds (2000 milliseconds).
 Tests taking longer than this amount of time will be marked as failed.

-To override you may pass the timeout in milliseconds, or a value with the `s` suffix, e.g., `--timeout 2s` and `--timeout 2000` are equivalent.
+To override, you may pass the timeout in milliseconds, or a value with the `s` suffix (i.e. `--timeout 2s` and `--timeout 2000` are equivalent).

 To disable timeouts, use `--no-timeout`.

-Note: synchronous (blocking) tests are also bound by the timeout, but they will not complete until the code stops blocking.
+**Note:** synchronous (blocking) tests are also bound by the timeout, but they will not complete until the code stops blocking.
 Infinite loops will still be infinite loops!

 ### `--ui <name>, -u <name>`